faridaa1/EduSource/README.md

 The steps below outline how to run the code:
-1. Clone this GitHub repository using `git clone https://github.com/faridaa1/EduSource.git` or select Code -> Download ZIP
+1. Clone this GitHub repository using `git clone https://github.com/faridaa1/EduSource.git` or select Code -> Download ZIP and unzip the file
 2. Ensure ports 8000 (backend) and 5173 (frontend) are free
 3. Enter the code directory: `cd code`
 4. Run `pip install -r requirements.txt `